nfrobots/RescueMaze2021/README.md

 # RescueMaze2021

-## Everything is currently "work in progress"
+## Everything is currently "work in progress" and in a verry early state of development

 Repo for robocup junior